-All of the country’s major cities experienced robust house price rises during the year to Q3 2017, according to Statistics Estonia:
+Most of the country’s major cities also experienced a deceleration in house price rises during the year to Q3 2018, according to Statistics Estonia:

-- In Tallinn, Estonia’s capital, the average price of apartments increased 4.38% (0.63 inflation-adjusted), after rising by 8% y-o-y in the same period the prior year.
+- In Tallinn, Estonia’s capital, the average price of apartments increased 4.31% (0.73 inflation-adjusted), the slowest growth in the past nine quarters.

 Foreign individuals and companies are allowed to acquire real estate with the permission of the local authorities.
 There are legal restrictions on acquiring agricultural and woodland of 10 hectares or more, and permission from the county governor is needed.
 Foreign individuals are not allowed to acquire land located in smaller islands, or listed territories adjacent to the Russian border.